uoy-ads/welsh-trusts-greylit/readme.md

 3. Build the Docker image
-`docker build -t welsh-trust-greylit .`
+`docker build -t welsh-trusts-greylit .`

 4. Run the container (the app will automatically start)

-`docker run -it --rm welsh-trust-greylit`
+`docker run -it --rm welsh-trusts-greylit`

 Part of the Dockerfile was adapted from https://github.com/uoy-ads/ads-ingest/blob/main/server/Dockerfile by @adsjim